 Rexel’s action for the climate recognized

-In addition to having its objectives validated by the SBTi, Rexel received a B rating in the CDP (Carbon Disclosure Project) assessment on climate change in 2021.
+In addition to having its objectives validated by the SBTi, Rexel received an A- rating in the CDP (Carbon Disclosure Project) assessment on climate change in 2022.
 The result is all the more rewarding given that companies in its sector receive a C grade on average.
 This confirms Rexel’s leading position on climate issues at the heart of its sector.

 Rexel was also awarded an A grade in the Supplier Engagement Rating in 2021.